The Foundation issues grants throughout the year from multiple component funds and has established basic standards for grant eligibility as follows:

 - Arts & Humanities – projects that benefit arts education and arts appreciation, including the performing, visual, and creative arts, as well as cultural and historic projects in our community.

-- Community Improvement – projects that focus on strengthening, unifying and building the economic, cultural, educational and social services, and the spirit of any community or neighborhood.
-Projects include, but are not limited to, economic development activities in depressed areas, community parks, walking trails, green space projects, agricultural fairs, and community festivals.
+Community Improvement and Economic Development – projects that focus on strengthening, unifying and building the economic, cultural, educational and social services, and the spirit of any community or neighborhood.
+Community improvement projects include, but are not limited to, agricultural fairs, community festivals, community parks, green space projects and walking trails.
+Economic development projects include, but are not limited to, blight removal, increased entrepreneurism, improved low-income housing, job creation, and workforce development

 - Education – projects to enhance the education experience for persons of any age, including literacy and lifelong learning.